Interested in reaching a wide-reaching and engaged audience of travel lovers from over all over the world?

 Looking for coverage for an upcoming event?
 Or perhaps you’re after a travel blogger to help promote tourism.
 I’d love to partner up.
 I’ve worked with numerous tourist boards, including Marketing Greece and Visit Costa Brava, and they’ve always been very pleased with my work.
 Below are a few examples:

 Also working with Festivals Edinburgh I took part in the #blogmanay campaign run by Unique Events and Edinburgh Hogmanay.
-I have been informed that I had the second highest twitter reach for the hashtag #blogmanay during the campaign.
+I’ve been informed that I had the second-highest twitter reach for the hashtag #blogmanay during the campaign.
 One tweet I put out during the torchlight procession received 83 retweets and 99 favourites.

 In 2016 I worked closely with Visit Spain on a campaign to promote tourism to the northern regions and the Camino del Norte as an alternative to the Camino Santiago.
-Five posts were created based on the trip, and my Camino del Norte Guide continues to see steady traffic with at least 320 hits a month.
+Five posts were created based on the trip, and my Camino del Norte Guide continues to see steady traffic and great search results.

 Other Press Trip examples: